 - 1. Conduct a public hearing to consider amending Article 6 (Off-street Parking and Loading) of the Zoning Ordinance:

 - a.
 Open public hearing

 - b.
 Staff presentation

 - c.
-Applicant presentation (10 minutes)
+Receive public comment

 - d.
-Receive public comment (3 minutes per speaker)

-- e.
 Close public hearing

-- 2. Recommend that City Council amend Article 6 (Off-street Parking and Loading) of the Zoning Ordinance, as amended, by amending Article 6-4 Section 6-4-1 (Determination of Required Spaces) to allow a reduction in required parking for a known industrial user, under certain circumstances, and by amending Article 6-4 Section 6-4-2 (Parking Requirements) to reflect current operations and parking needs of industrial users, as set forth in draft Ordinance No. 17-1372 attached hereto.
+- 2. ADOPT ORDINANCE NO. 17-1372 AMENDING ARTICLE 6 (OFF-STREET PARKING AND LOADING) OF THE ZONING ORDINANCE, AS AMENDED, BY AMENDING ARTICLE 6-4 SECTION 6-4-1 (DETERMINATION OF REQUIRED SPACES) TO ALLOW A REDUCTION IN REQUIRED PARKING FOR A KNOWN INDUSTRIAL USER, UNDER CERTAIN CIRCUMSTANCES, AND BY AMENDING ARTICLE 6-4 SECTION 6-4-2 (PARKING REQUIREMENTS) TO REFLECT CURRENT OPERATIONS AND PARKING NEEDS OF INDUSTRIAL USERS; PROVIDING FOR CORRECTIONS, SEVERABILITY, AN EFFECTIVE DATE, AND PENALTIES.